-New technology created by researchers at the Massachusettes University of Technology (MIT) is able to use previously unidentifiable stress signals to detect when plants are experiencing a water shortage.
+New technology created by MIT researchers is able to use previously unidentifiable stress signals to detect when plants are experiencing a water shortage.
 The early warning system could one day save everything from neglected houseplants to agriculture.

 Headed by a chemical engineering professor Michael Strano, the MIT team invented a “light-conductive ink”, which has been tested on the surface of a plant’s leaf.

 Once printed on the plant, a circuit is formed over microscopic pores called stomata.
 Using the ink, the researchers were able to observe how fast or slow the pores close when the plant needs to retain water.

 By measuring the opening and closing of the pores, real-time data about the water levels in a plant is collected.
 They monitored the breaking and connecting of the conducting ink under both normal and dry conditions over a number of days.